paulrobertlloyd/paulrobertlloyd-v4/src/styleguide.md

 ---
 eleventyExcludeFromCollections: true
+layout: page
 title: Styleguide
 summary: An overview of the typographic and layout styles available for content pages
-permalink: styleguide/
 ---
 The content on this page lies within the `.s-linear` scope[^1].

 ## Second-level heading

-Main page headings are `h1` elements, so futher headings within this scope should start with `h2`, an example of which appears directly above.
+Main page headings are `h1` elements, so further headings within this scope should start with `h2`, an example of which appears directly above.
 More than one may be used per page.
 Consider using an `h2` unless you need a header level of less importance, or as a sub-header to an existing `h2` element.

 ### Third-level heading